christopher18/commentific/README.md

 )

 func main() {
-    // Connect to your database
-    db, err := sqlx.Open("postgres", "your-database-url")
+    // Connect to the SAME database where you ran the migrations db, err := sqlx.Connect("postgres", "postgres://commentific:your-password@localhost/commentific?sslmode=disable")
     if err != nil {
         log.Fatal(err)
     }